-Fès embroidery is a traditional handicraft from Fes in Morocco.
-It’s one of the ancestral traditional crafts that have been practiced by Moroccan women for centuries.
+Fez embroidery is a traditional handicraft from Fez in Morocco.
+It's one of the ancestral traditional crafts that have been practiced by Moroccan women for centuries.
 Embroidery is an art that the Fassi family cannot do without; the woman practices it either to embroider articles for herself or for her family, or even to sell them.
-Fassie embroidery is illustrated by its diversity and richness and it uses different techniques like silk thread interlacing, beadwork, and chenille (a kind of needlepoint) to create this embroidery work.
+Fassi embroidery is illustrated by its diversity and richness and it uses different techniques like silk thread interlacing, beadwork, and chenille (a kind of needlepoint) to create this embroidery work.

-The embroidery of Meknes, tarz al maknassi, is comparable in its technique and its decoration to that of Fez called ghorza.
-She knew how to preserve the tradition of Berber know-how rich in colors while mastering a purely Fassi technique.
+The embroidery of Meknes, Tarz Al Maknassi, is comparable in its technique and its decoration to that of Fez called Ghorza.
+She knew how to preserve the tradition of Amazigh know-how rich in colors while mastering a purely Fassi technique.

 This is a double-sided embroidery, executed in horizontal, vertical and diagonal line stitch.
 This embroidery carried out on muslin or cotton supports, proceeds to a harmonious marriage of colors.
 It is usually made up of seven different colors: green, blue, orange, red, black, yellow and purple.

 The decor is made up mainly of floral motifs mixed with geometric designs and stars.